Job Requirements and Unemployment While on OPT

 - The position must be commensurate with your level of study.

-- The position must be for at least 20 hours per week.
+- The position must be for at least 20 hours per week, or, if you will hold multiple positions simultaneously, they must collectively total at least 20 hours per week.

 Permissable Types of Employment